 The standard approach to high availability supported by many of the Genesys components is to use a primary and backup process.
 The backup process takes over from the primary if it fails.
-The backups can either be setup as a cold-standby, warm-standby or hot-standby.
+The IA backups can either be setup as a cold-standby, warm-standby or hot-standby.
 The Self-Service with Intelligent Automation Solution recommends hot standbys where supported.

-In general, each node listed in the deployment models should have a primary and backup copy.
-The following diagram depicts the primary and backup VMs for the solution.
-Most use the IP Takeover technique.
-Other components can be clustered (MCP, Cassandra) and Resource Manager can be setup as an Active-Active pair of processes.
+In general, each node listed in the deployment models should have at a minimum a primary and backup.
+The following diagram depicts the primary and backup servers for the solution.
+PureConnect CIC utilizes Switchover technology, detailed in the [CIC Installation and Configuration Guide].
+Other components can be clustered in an N+1 configuration (Media Servers, VXML Interpreter Servers).

-MCP, IA VUI, IA Integration, and IA GUI servers will be deployed in an N+1 configuration.
+IA VUI, IA Integration, and IA GUI servers will be deployed in an N+1 configuration.